 How To Edit Like Walter Murch

 Walter Murch is the rarest of editors — not just a great technician but also a great artist.
-His films are known for their visual splendor, and his editing is a key part of that.
+His films are known for their visual splendor, and his editing is a key part it.

 Murch edits on Final Cut Pro, so he has no use for Media Composer’s powerful but cumbersome Magnetic Timeline.
 “I’m an old dog,” he says, “and I’ve learned my way around Final Cut Pro X.”

-Murch edits with two monitors side by side, and he views the pictures and the sound at the same time.
+Murch edits with two monitors side by side viewing the pictures and sound at the same time.
 He edits on a single keyboard with his hands on both sides of it, so that he can “feel” the sound in one hand as he works with the other.

 Working in an NLE that isn’t optimized for sound editing makes this process harder than it should be.
-“The sounds are at one end of the timeline and the picture is at the other,” Murch says, “so you’re always going back and forth between them, which
+“The sounds are at one end of the timeline and the picture is at the other,” Murch says, “so you’re always going back and forth between them.”

 Films With Rapid Edits